 My great-grandmother, Mrs. Ellis, was an incredible cook who taught herself how to bake pies that she sold at a Baton Rouge country club to bring in extra money during the Depression.
 Because she was blessed to live 100 years, I had the privilege of spending time with her when I was a child.

 Her gas stove fascinated me.
-I’d never seen another stove like it, with those blue flames that for so many decades had bought forth wonderful treats.
+I’d never seen another stove like it, with those blue flames that for so many decades had brought forth wonderful treats.
 To this day, when I smell the gas from a lit stove I think of her.
 I was also enamored by her large curio cabinet filled with teacups that sat in the corner of her living room.
 I stared at those teacups for hours.
 When I was ten, she let me pick out a few cups and saucers to keep.
 I chose three demitasse cups, never dreaming that one day I would have two daughters and that the three of us would use those precious cups during our occasional afternoon teas.

 My Grandma is the daughter of my great-grandmother.
 A remarkable Cajun cook and the wife of a Baptist minister, she’s had the opportunity to cook for hundreds (maybe thousands) of church functions.
 When we visited my grandparents during my childhood, loads of gumbo, étouffée, and other Cajun treats awaited our arrival.
 Although they led a modest lifestyle, Grandma’s cupboards and pantry overflowed with enough food to feed the entire family for a month!
 She even compiled two cookbooks with church parishioners books that are still among my main resources.
 Whenever I need some good Southern ideas, I turn to the a yellow and a green books, as we call them.
 Grandma’s cookbooks are a family treasure and some of the last few pristine copies were recently passed to my brothers’ wives as wedding gifts.